 Studies show that over 90% of all cases of this condition begin at the base of the spine and lower back.
 Some symptoms may include inability to move the big toe or major pain on the top of the foot.

-Treatment options often will depend on the extent of the protrusion and pain level of the patient.
+Massage treatment options often will depend on the extent of the protrusion and pain level of the patient.
 If the client can control it with over-the-counter pain relievers, massage and rest, it will usually heal itself within a few days.
 Occasionally, chiropractic, physical therapy, or osteopathic manipulations are recommended.

-To reduce pain, the therapist may use warm or cold massage stones to relax the muscles around the disc, and to allow the therapist to release deeper muscles.
+Also, to reduce pain, the therapist may use warm or cold massage stones to relax the muscles around the disc, and to allow the therapist to release deeper muscles.